3 - 3Shares

 In 2013 he became an assistant coach at at Argentina’s Deportivo Riestra an Argentine Division B team, where he stayed for four years.

-In 2017, Maradona became the head coach of Fujairah, a second Division team in the United Arab Emirates but he left before the end of the season.
+In 2017, Maradona became the technical director of Fujairah, a second division team in the United Arab Emirates.
+He was again fired before the end of the season after the team failed to ascend to the first division.

-In 2018 he joined the Mexican second division team Dorados.
-When the team didn’t make the first division, Maradona then left that position, blaming his poor health.
+When the team didn’t make the first division, Maradona flew back to Argentina for various surgeries.
+He never returned to Sinaloa, blaming his poor health.

-In 2019 Maradona was back in Argentina as the head coach of Gimnasia de la Plata.
-Even though the team did not perform well under his leadership, in June 2020, they renewed his contract anyway.
+Even though the Gimansia did not perform well under his leadership, in June 2020, they renewed his contract.

 Maradona’s Final Public Appearance